MicrosoftDocs/quantum-docs/articles/includes/quickstart-qio-include-ms.md

 > [!NOTE]
 > Pricing for Azure Quantum varies by provider.
 Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information, or visit the [Azure Quantum pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).

-## Install the Python SDK for Azure Quantum
+## Install the azure-quantum Python package

-To implement a solution, first ensure that you have the Python SDK for Azure Quantum installed on your machine.
+To implement a solution, first ensure that you have the *azure-quantum* Python package installed on your machine.
 If you don't have it installed yet, follow these steps:

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later in case you haven't already.
 1. Install [PIP](https://pip.pypa.io/en/stable/) and ensure you have **version 19.2 or higher**.